Rupayank/afourathon-userSkillDB/readme.md

 2. Run commands `npm i` in terminal.
 As result, you'll get all modules
 3. To run the test cases run the command `npm run test` in terminal.
 4. To start the server in developer mode run the command `npm run dev` in terminal.
-5. To start the server in production mode run the command `npm run dev` in terminal.
-6. To start the server in production mode run the command `npm start` in terminal.
+5. To start the server in production mode run the command `npm start` in terminal.

 # Security